dtcenter/METplus/docs/Users_Guide/glossary.rst

      Specify the value for 'desc' in the MET configuration file for the MET tool being used

     | *Used by:* GridStat, PointStat, EnsembleStat, GridDiag, MODE, MTD, SeriesAnalysis, TCGen, TCPairs, TCStat

+   METPLUS_MET_CONFIG_OVERRIDES
+     Allows the user to override MET config file settings for which there are no direct METplus configuration options to set.
+     See :ref:`Overriding Unsupported MET config file settings<met-config-overrides>` for more information

+    | *Used by:* Universal